jellyfishlake/pcapanalyzer/README.md

 > `sh setup.sh`

-## Tranalyzer
+## Dependencies
-Tranalyzer is a powerful tool to extract useful information from packet captures like the raw .pcap format.
+The most important dependency is the powerful [Tranalyzer](https://tranalyzer.com/about#theanteater) tool.
+It is able to extract lot of useful information from packet captures like the raw .pcap format.
+Tranalyzer will help to read packet capture and extract informations in a way, so that it is processable by Machine Learning algorithms.

 ## System

-The tool was tested on `Ubuntu 20.04 LTS` having Python 3.8 environment installed.
+The tool was tested on `Ubuntu 20.04.03 LTS` having Python 3.8 environment installed.
-We assume CentOS/Fedora/Red Hat distributions and more should work as well as long Python3.8 is installed.
+We assume that older versions and other distributions should work as well as long Python3.8 is installed.

 # Usage